How to enrol

 - SA-HELP to defer the Student Services and Amenities Fee (SSAF) - eligible domestic students only

 - Your enrolment

-- Unit set selection (eg. major, minor or specialisations which will only appear if required for your course).
+- Major, minor or specialisation selection (which will only appear if required for your course).

 - Unit enrolment (to search, add, change or withdraw from a unit).

 - Finalise enrolment – Here’s where you hit FINISH ENROLLING

 - Receive a confirmation number on the screen to complete your enrolment.

 Stuck on a step?
 Here is more detail.